What is photo resurfacing?

 Resurfacing splits into two schools: algorithmic (a cloud service guesses what you want to see) and curated (you choose the pool; software handles the timing).
 Bubbles In Time is the curated, on-device school.

-Where the term shows up
+Where does the term show up?

 You'll meet 'photo resurfacing' across the growing space of photo-resurfacing and ambient-memory tools on Android — and in Bubbles In Time, which implements the concept on-device: photos, videos, and message threads floating over daily phone use, no cloud, no account, $2.99 once.